sjpfenninger/modelling-energy-systems/basics/duality-kkts.md

     & 0 \leq g_2 \leq \overline{G_2}
 \end{align}

 To solve the problem with equality and inequality constraints, we extend our graphical interpretation.
 The grey area in {numref}`fig:KKT_eqconst_ineqconst_graphical` is the feasible region because it represents the feasible range of output of $g_1$ and $g_2$.
 The set of feasible solutions---the values of $g_1$ and $g_2$ that satisfy both the equality and inequality constraints---lie on the blue line within the grey area.
+This is exactly what we already did in {numref}`content:lp:economic-dispatch`, just with different notation for our generation and demand constraints - and as will become clear in FIGURE, a key difference in where the optimal solution lies, since we are dealing with a quadratic rather than a linear problem.

 ```{figure} ../images/KKT_eqconst_ineqconst_graphical.png
 :name: fig:KKT_eqconst_ineqconst_graphical